22 Best Trees For Bees + FREE Printable

 Japanese pagodas are laden with nectar.

-The Japanese pagoda is an impressive-looking medium to tall tree that is native to Korea, China, and Vietnam.
+The Japanese pagoda is an impressive-looking medium to tall tree native to Korea, China, and Vietnam.
 Also known as the honey tree, it produces white nectar-laden flowers late in the foraging season.

 22. Bee bee tree